-If a web-app is not tested for cross browser compatibility, then it may lead to bad user experience and eventually result in loss of revenue.
-Hence, QAs must take care to perform browser compatibility testing for their web-applications using test automation frameworks like Selenium.
-This helps in ensuring that their web-apps are easily accessible by users across multiple browsers.
-It also ensures that users who might be using older browser versions can use a web-app with no issues.
+If a web app is not tested for cross browser compatibility, then it may lead to a bad user experience and eventually result in loss of revenue.
+Hence, QAs must take care to perform browser compatibility testing for their web applications using test automation frameworks like Selenium.
+This helps in ensuring that their web apps are easily accessible by users across multiple browsers.
+It also ensures that users who might be using older browser versions can use a web app with no issues.

 BrowserStack offers QAs the ability to perform cross browser testing on real browsers like Chrome, Firefox, Safari, etc., including their older versions.
 Simply sign up for free, login, choose browsers and start testing.

 These types of bugs are often overlooked as they are considered a low priority.
 In this case, a form might misbehave or throw errors if invalid characters are entered in the validation fields.
 Surpassing the maximum length of an input field also leads to errors.

 To avoid a malfunction, developers must follow certain practices while setting up the validation logic.
 Best practices include:

 - Limiting the number of characters for specific fields like Zip Code, ID, Telephone numbers.
 For example, the maximum length of the Zipcode field can be restricted to 6 digits.
 Care must also be taken to ensure that certain countries (like the UK) have alpha-numeric Zip codes, which should be permitted